zhouyixin829/Analysis-on-Stop-Asian-Hate-trend-from-Twitter/README.md

 4. Download the .ipynb or .py files in Code/ and open in jupyter notebook, make sure that the directory is correct.

+5. Additionally, you can also only download the .html files in Code/ and open them.